4 Beginning Your Research

 SEARCH TECHNIQUES

-Search techniques are the methods you use to search for information on your topic, and allow you to turn your research question or thesis statement into a search statement.
-This section covers different techniques that are used to formulate effective searches: keywords/synonyms, Boolean operators, phrase searching, and truncation.
-These techniques are combined to formulate search statements, which are used in various search tools (e.g., library catalogs, article databases, Google and Google Scholar).
+Search techniques are methods used to search for information on a topic, allowing you to turn your research question or thesis statement into a search statement.
+This section covers different techniques to formulate effective searches: keywords/synonyms, Boolean operators, phrase searching, and truncation.
+These techniques are combined to develop search statements used in various search tools (e.g., library catalogs, article databases, Google, and Google Scholar).
 An additional technique covered later in the textbook involves using the limiters (sometimes called facets) available in the search tools you are using.

 KEYWORDS & SYNONYMS

-Keywords are the main ideas in your research question or thesis statement, and these are the words that you will use to search for information on your topic.
-Sometimes an idea will include more than one word to describe the concept, and in this case, you’ll have a phrase.
+Keywords are the main ideas in your research question or thesis statement, used to search for information on your topic.
+Sometimes an idea will include more than one word to describe the concept.
 Examples of phrases are concepts like “global warming,” “stem cell,” or “gun control.”
-Different authors may use different terms to describe the same concept — but you don’t want to miss their articles just because they use a different word.
-That’s why synonyms are important when you think about searching for information.
+Authors may use different terms to describe the same concept — but you don’t want to miss their articles just because they use a different word.
+That’s why synonyms are important when searching for information.
 For example, a synonym for “cat” is “feline.”

 Let’s take the question: How has the Internet influenced students’ learning styles?

-• There are three main concepts in the question: Internet, students, and learning styles.
+- This question has three main concepts: Internet, students, and learning styles.

-• Synonyms for the keyword Internet are Web, online, WWW, or World Wide Web.
-Depending on how much information you find, you could also use additional terms for things one might spend time doing on the internet, like social media or YouTube.
+- Synonyms for the keyword Internet are Web, online, WWW, or World Wide Web.
+Depending on how much information you find, you could also use additional terms for things one might do on the internet, like social media or YouTube.

-• Synonyms for the keyword students include learners, pupils, or scholars.
-In this case, it is important to consider the time period when these words would have been used most frequently.
-Pupils, for example, may not be used very often in modern research about students, so a search with this might retrieve old results, or even medical research, since pupil is a part of the anatomy of the eye.
+- Synonyms for the keyword students include learners, pupils, or scholars.
+In this case, it is important to consider when these words were used most frequently.
+Pupils, for example, may not be used very often in modern research about students, so a search with this might retrieve old results, or medical research, as the pupil is part of the eye’s anatomy.
 Instead, consider students from another perspective: what kind of students?
 The term undergraduate could be used to investigate higher education learning styles, while K-12 or high school could be used for learning styles in primary education.

-• Synonyms for the phrase learning styles might be hard to think of, but consider that you might want to focus on learning styles as a whole, but another researcher might have focused on just one or two learning styles.
-For this reason, it is important to write down not only the actual words in the question or thesis, but alternate terms as well — in this case, terms such as auditory, visual, tactile, or kinetic would be good.
+- Finding synonyms for the phrase learning styles might be challenging but consider that you might want to focus on learning styles as a whole, but another researcher might have focused on just one or two learning styles.
+For this reason, it is beneficial to write down not only the actual words in the question or thesis, but alternate terms as well — in this case, terms such as auditory, visual, tactile, or kinetic.

 Here’s another example.
-All of the main concepts are highlighted in yellow:
+All main concepts are highlighted in yellow:

 How might education in correctional facilities play a role in reducing recidivism?